Aktualisiert: 7. Mai

-When you decide to use stones like that, make sure that you are 100% sure that you have granite or quartz stones.
-If you use some other ones, you can ruin your ferment, as the stone can react with the acids from fermentation & it can slowly start to dissolve inside your jar.
+When you decide to use stones like that, be certain that you are 100% sure that you have granite or quartz stones.
+If you use some other ones, you can ruin your ferment, as the wrong stone can react with the acids from fermentation, and it can slowly start to dissolve inside your jar.

 Another caution: make sure that you properly disinfect your stones before using.

-They are packed in a plastic bag & you will get three stones that were previously disinfected.
+They are packed in a plastic bag, and you will get three stones that were previously disinfected.
 They are ready for use.
 All you have to do is to rinse them in hot water.

-You can pick those stones in our Kombucha Café, or online through our store.
+You can pick those stones in our Kombucha Café, or through our online store.

 To purchase our stones, please click on the button below: